-Theresa May will stay Prime Minister until she has taken Britain out of the EU, Chancellor Philip Hammond has insisted.
+Theresa May will stay Prime Minister ‘until we are out of the EU’

 The Chancellor’s comments came as cross-party negotiations to try to break the Brexit deadlock continued after the UK’s exit date from the EU was delayed until October 31.